Glover69/Logic-Circuit-Simulator/README.md

 The simulator is designed for immediate use upon execution:

 1.  **Input:** Enter your logical expression (e.g., `A && (B || C)`).
-2.  **Generate:** Click the corresponding button to render the circuit.
+2.  **Generate:** Click the Parse button to render the circuit.
 3.  **Test:** Click on the inputs in the circuit render to change their values (Red for FALSE, Green for TRUE).
-4.  **Observe:** The visual representation of the circuit will immediately update, showing the flow of the signal and the final output state.
+4.  **Observe:** The visual representation of the circuit will immediately update, showing the flow of the signal and the final output state will be shown below.

 ### Supported Operators